I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 I am embedding a couple of sound samples from YouTube.
 The first is Baxter Clement from Casino Guitars playing the exact model guitar I purchased from him, but this was one he had in stock several years before mine arrived.
 Note Baxter plays with a plectrum, which I do not.
 He is a very accomplished musician, much more so than me:

-Below is a video produced by Heart Breaker Guitars, a dealer in fine guitars and a major supplier of Lowdens.
-After a brief introduction, Mike Romano plays an S-35, very similar to the S-50, with the woods the same but maybe not quite as choice.
+Below is a video produced by Heart Breaker Guitars, a dealer of fine guitars and a major supplier of Lowdens in the U.S. After a brief introduction, Mike Romano plays an S-35, very similar to the S-50, with the woods the same but maybe not quite as choice.
 Mr. Romano plays finger style and he’s quite good.

 Here’s another sample.
 This is Townes Van Zandt’s instrumental arrangement of the Rolling Stones tune Dead Flowers: